Tracy Arm: Sawyer Glacier

-Deepwater Emergence
+Deepwater emergence

-A rockfish hides in a red tree coral (Primnoa pacifica).

 The deep passageways and thin continental shelf leads to unique connections between offshore and inshore waters.
 The colder water temperature, nutrient-rich upwelling, and strong currents allow for many species that live in deeper water to survive in the shallower waters.

 The corals in this area, such as Primnoa pacifica, have contributed to the location being labeled as Habitat Areas of Particular Concern.
 P. pacifica is typically a deep water coral normally found between 150 m and 900 m; however, in the Tracy Arm it is found between 20 ft and 100 ft, offering a unique opportunity for research.

+2025 megatsunami

+At 05:26 local time (13:26 UTC) on 10 August 2025 a 63 million cubic meter rockslide caused a megatsunami, found on later analysis to have had a run-up height of about 481 m.
+The area is visited in daytime by tourist cruise ships, which would have been devastated by a tsunami at a later hour.

+Huge megatsunamis are caused by landslides into water; unlike many ocean tsunamis they are usually localised and dissipate quickly.
+Research suggests that glacier melt driven by climate change is making such collapses far worse.
+The only known higher megatsunami occurred in 1958 in Lituya Bay, Alaska, a region especially prone to megatsunamis because of its steep mountains, narrow fjords and frequent earthquakes.